ShizCalev/kojima-diary/best-translation.md

 I'm working on an article for *Game Criticism* covering *The Faculty* and *A Simple Plan.*

 I still can’t shake this cough.

 ## June 14, 1999 (Monday)

-Had an interview in the morning.
-First, a programmer in the doctoral program at Keio University, 27 years old.
-He showed his own video work, which took 8 months to complete, including modeling, textures, and motion (on a black PlayStation!).
-His ability, sense, and passion are excellent.
-I had some concerns about his personality going into the interview, but I was completely wrong.
-He’s an impeccable person.
-He’s even founded and left a company before, and as a person, he’s deep.
-His wife works for the Self-Defense Forces.
-He’s definitely hired!

-In the afternoon, I went to Digital Egg in Tsukiji to check the editing of the commercial.
-After all the effort, the footage turned out great.
-Still, I don’t particularly enjoy watching my own face.
-I wonder how this commercial will be received by the audience.

-## June 14, 1999 (Monday)